-- 734.1 The development of any project as defined in this paragraph will require the granting of a special permit from the Planning Board. - 734.2 As a condition for granting any special permit hereunder, applicants shall contribute to the Town's stock of affordable units in accordance with the following requirements:
+- 734.1 The development of any project as defined in this paragraph will require the granting of a special permit from the Planning Board. - 734.2 As a condition for granting any special permit hereunder, applicants shall contribute to the Town's stock of affordable units in accordance with the following requirements: - a.
+For projects resulting in a net increase of six or more dwelling units, the applicant shall be required to set aside a minimum of fifteen percent (15%) of the net increase as affordable units, and a minimum of fifteen (15%) of the total number of bedrooms provided as affordable housing. - b.

-- b.
 Fractions: If when applying the percentage to the total number of units to determine the number of affordable units, the resulting number of affordable units includes a fraction of a unit, this fraction, if one-half (1/2) or more shall be rounded up to the next whole number.
 If the resulting number of affordable units includes a fraction of a unit less than one-half, the equivalent cash value shall be paid to the Town to be used in the pursuit of increasing the Town's affordable housing supply. - c.
 Sale, lease or rental of units to low and moderate income households: Units set aside for sale, lease or rental to low and moderate-income households shall be restricted in perpetuity for occupancy by qualified households which meet the definition of "low" and "moderate" income set forth in this bylaw. - d.
 Distribution of affordability for rental and ownership units: In developments which are required to include fewer than three (3) affordable units all units shall serve moderate-income households.